abdelhamed-4A/terraform-vpc-project/README.md

 # Terraform VPC with Public and Private Subnets

-This Terraform project creates a Virtual Private Cloud (VPC) on AWS with public and private subnets.
+This Terraform project creates a Virtual Private Cloud (VPC) with public and private subnets on AWS.
 The public subnet contains an EC2 instance and a NAT Gateway, while the private subnet contains an EC2 instance running Apache.
 This setup is ideal for hosting web applications with a secure architecture.

 ## Project Overview